Riemannian exponential and quantization: Introduction

+Given a pseudo-Riemannian metric $T_2$ in $M$, the quantization of covariant tensor fields is performed as above.
+The connection $\nabla$ can be chosen differently than Levi-Civita connection of $T_2$; the quantization of covariant tensor fields depends on the couple of data $(\nabla,T_2)$.

+Note that for vector fields in $M$ (contravariant tensor fields of order 1) the quantization (\ref{cuantizacion}) does not depends on $\nabla$, because $\nabla f=df$, and so is canonically defined by the differentiable structure of $M$.

-The content of Section \ref{tres} is related with \cite{LychaginQ}.
-The quantization rule used is so natural that, quite probably, it is known; but we have not found a reference in which it is clearly formulated \cite{AE,Woodhouse,LychaginQ,Bongaarts}.
+The rule of quantization (\ref{cuantizacion}) is so natural that it is highly unlikely that it is not present in the literature.
+But we have not found any precise reference; the closest to that we know of is \cite{LychaginQ}.

-In Section \ref{dos} we retake the quantization rule presented in \cite{QuantizacionMunozAlonso}.
-Here it is used the geodesic field $D$ of the connection $\nabla$, instead of directly use $\nabla$.
-The flow of $D$ allows us to inject in a non trivial way the ring $\A$ into the ring $\mathcal{O}(M)$ of germs of smooth functions on neighborhoods of 0-section of $TM$.
-On the other hand, each contravariant tensor $\Phi$ given on $M$ canonically determines a ``vertical'' differential operator on $\AT$; such an operator when applied on $\A$ (injected into $\mathcal{O}(M)$) gives, essentially, the quantization of $\Phi$ (it remains to add factors $i\hbar$).
-In \cite{QuantizacionMunozAlonso} we used the trajectories of $D$ parameterized by $[0,1]$.
-If we replace the final value of the parameter, the trajectories parameterized by $[0,s]$ give another quantization rule, that is the same given by $[0,1]$, except that $\hbar$ changes to $s\hbar$.
-The flow of $D$ produces a uniparametric family of quantizations in which the natural parameter is the Planck ``constant''.
-Perhaps this purely formal result may have some physical meaning.
+The rule (\ref{cuantizacion}) is valid for functions on $TM$ which are polynomials along the fibers and only for these ones; no method of ``passing to the limit'' allows one to extend the quantization to another class of functions, as we will see.
+In this work we will show that (\ref{cuantizacion}) is equivalent, in the case of polynomial functions in fibers, to the quantization method exposed in \cite{QuantizacionMunozAlonso}; with additional assumptions on the $\nabla$ connection, the quantization rule \cite{QuantizacionMunozAlonso} allows quantization of classes of functions in $TM$ that are much broader than polynomial in fibers.

-In Section \ref{cuatro} the equivalence of both quantization rules used is demonstrated.
-Such an equivalence is derived from a property of the Riemannian exponential: it transforms symmetrized covariant differentials of arbitrary order on $M$ into ``ordinary'' differentials on the fibres of $TM$.
-This beautiful mathematical result seems to be new in the literature.
+The equivalence of rules of quantization (\ref{cuantizacion}) and that given in \cite{QuantizacionMunozAlonso} is derived from a nice property of the Riemannian exponential map, $\textrm{exp}$, defined by a connection $\nabla$: $\textrm{exp}$ transforms the iterated (symmetrized) covariant differentials of each function $f\in\C^\infty(M)$ into the corresponding ``ordinary'' differentials of $\textrm{exp}^*f$ in the fibres of $TM$ (defined by means of the vector structure).
+Apparently, this property of the exponential map is not found in the literature.

+On the other hand, the quantization method \cite{QuantizacionMunozAlonso} can be extended to a wider set of functions than just those that come from tensors (``Hamiltonian functions'', which are polynomials in fibers).
+To this end, we must consider those functions whose Fourier transform in fibers produces linear functionals on the ring of smooth functions and compose with the injection that determines the Riemanian exponential.
+These include those functions characterized by the Paley-Wiener-Schwartz theorem.